Aastedet/ECG_DDA-1/readme.md

 Throughout this document, *R* code to reproduce data processing and population flow is provided in folded chunks below the section of the text where these are mentioned.

+Subsequent processing of ECG data and neural network training is performed using Python in a [Google Colab Notebook](https://colab.research.google.com/drive/1yezNX6pxlHbcWRo08Zk5r23IShMEXZQN?usp=sharing).
+The filtered ECG data output from this *R* script and used in the notebook can be found on [Google Drive](https://drive.google.com/drive/folders/1yvb8uatT4-bbjM-XX78Ld9dIZJ2UlnFd?usp=sharing) (or found in `/ecg_data/` after running the *R* script).

 # Aims and summary

 This project aimed to train a neural network to be able to predict the risk of an individual having prevalent diabetic neuropathy, using nothing but a ~~standard 12-lead~~ 10 second ECG of two non-standard V1/V2 and V5/V6 leads.